telerik/maui-docs/knowledge-base/customize-chat-item-styles-dotnet-maui.md

 ## Description

-In the Telerik UI for .NET MAUI, I want to update the styling of chat items, such as the text color.
-How can I achieve this?

-This KB article also answers the following questions:
+This KB article answers the following questions:
 - How can I change the text color of chat items in .NET MAUI?
 - Is there a way to apply custom styles to chat items in .NET MAUI?
 - How to use item template selectors for styling chat messages?

 ## Solution

-To customize the styling of chat items in the [Chat](https://docs.telerik.com/devtools/maui/controls/chat/overview) control for .NET MAUI, follow these approaches:
+To customize the style of the chat items in the [Chat]({%slug chat-overview%}) control for .NET MAUI, follow these approaches:

 ### Approach 1: Using Item Template Selector

-Refer to the [Item Template Selector](https://docs.telerik.com/devtools/maui/controls/chat/item-template-selector) documentation.
+Refer to the [Item Template Selector]({%slug chat-itemtemplate-selector%}) documentation.
 You can change the text color by adding a style targeting the `Label` and setting its `TextColor` property.
 For example, use a style named `DefaultLabelStyle`.
-See the example code in the [Telerik MAUI samples repository](https://github.com/telerik/maui-samples/tree/main/Samples/SdkBrowser/Examples/ChatControl/FeaturesCategory).
+See the example code in the <a href="https://github.com/telerik/maui-samples/tree/main/Samples/SdkBrowser/Examples/ChatControl/FeaturesCategory" target="_blank">Telerik MAUI Controls Samples Chat Examples</a>

 ### Approach 2: Using Implicit Style

-You can achieve styling by using an implicit style targeting `TextMessageView` or its derived types like `IncomingTextMessageView`, `OutgoingTextMessageView`.
+Use an implicit style targeting `TextMessageView` or its derived types like `IncomingTextMessageView`, `OutgoingTextMessageView`.

 ```xml
 <Style x:Key="LabelStyle" TargetType="Label">